claceio/docs/content/features.md

 - Support for github integration, apps being directly deployed from github code.
 - Database backed application file system, for atomic version updates and rollbacks.
 - Zero downtime application updates.
+- Support for application data persistance to sqlite with full database schema management.
 - Scalable backend, all performance critical code is in Go, only application handler code is in Starlark.
 - Support for domain based and path based [routing]({{< ref "docs/applications/routing/#request-routing" >}}) at the app level.
 - Virtual filesystem with [content hash based file names]({{< ref "docs/app/templates/#static-function" >}}) backed by SQLite database, enabling aggressive static content caching.